The Project: Restoration and Management of Oroklini Lake Special Protection Area in Larnaca, Cyprus

 Enhancing the biodiversity richness of an important wetland

-The LIFE Oroklini project, (LIFE10NATCY716) consists of both conservation and awareness-raising actions that will tackle the pressures threatening this important wetland.
-Conservation actions include fencing of the lake to prevent disturbance from motor vehicles and motorcycles that enter the lake during dry seasons, removal of invasive alien plant species, planting of native shrubs and trees, water management and restoration of the area where a flea market used to operate illegally.
-The project, will implement many actions proposed in the Management Plan of Oroklini Lake.
+The LIFE Oroklini project, (LIFE10NATCY716) consisted of both conservation and awareness-raising actions that tackled the pressures threatening this important wetland.
+Conservation actions included fencing of the lake to prevent disturbance from motor vehicles and motorcycles that enter the lake during dry seasons, removal of invasive alien plant species, planting of native shrubs and trees, water management and restoration of the area where a flea market used to operate illegally.

-However, the environment is not the only one benefiting from this project, as many communication actions are also planned during the implementation of the LIFE Oroklini project.
-Public awareness actions for the significance of the lake include installation of notice boards at the site, construction of a visitor information point with a hide for nature watching, a photo competition for the production of a photo album, volunteer-based ‘Clean Oroklini Day’ and information material for schools and the wider public.
-In this way, the project will play a significant role on raising public awareness for the wetland, and, by the completion of the project we expect that Oroklini Lake will attract many visitors that wish to enjoy nature.
+However, the environment is not the only one that was benefited by this project, as many communication actions were also planned during the implementation of the LIFE Oroklini project.
+Public awareness actions for the significance of the lake included installation of notice boards at the site, construction of a visitor information point with a hide for nature watching, a photo competition for the production of a photo album, volunteer-based ‘Clean Oroklini Day’ and information material for schools and the wider public.
+In this way, the project played a significant role on raising public awareness for the wetland.
+Oroklini Lake has attracted many nature enthousiasts.